katzer/cordova-plugin-email-composer/README.md

 });
 ```

-### Attachment paths on iOS
+### File attachment on iOS
-Attachment paths can either be defined absolute or relative.
+File attachment paths can either be defined absolute or relative.
 A relative path must be point to a file from the root folder of the application.
 ```javascript
 window.plugin.email.open({
     attachments: [